Chris loves automobiles and has maintained, repaired, and/or restored over a dozen of them in the last 15 years.

 Even after doing all the research, there will likely still be some uncertainty that needs to be addressed prior to agreeing to repairs.
 When you arrive at the shop of your choice, be prepared to ask the mechanic more questions.
-This is one of the most important parts of choosing an auto repair shop as you can now establish a level trust with the person working on your car.
-Trust is probably the most important factor for choosing an auto shop.
+This is one of the most important parts of choosing an auto repair shop, as you can now establish a level of trust with the person working on your car.
+Trust is probably the most important factor in choosing an auto shop.

 Once you have the estimate, you need to ask the mechanic to explain the problem to you, the cause, and what options you have for dealing with it.
 The mechanic should explain any uncertainties that may exist prior to the work starting.
 A trained/experienced mechanic should have no problems answering these questions in order to gain your trust and make you feel at ease.